Performance of the Old Mill Portfolios

 Gavin Jones See profile

-Sustainable Portfolios – Performance over the last year (to Friday 17 June 2022)
+Performance over the last year (up to Friday 3 February 2023)

-As the sustainable portfolios have only been available for the last five years this is a shorter timeframe than for the Core Portfolios, but still showing the potential upside over longer periods in the graph below.
+As the sustainable portfolios have only been available for the last five years this is a shorter timeframe but still showing the potential upside over longer periods.

-Below shows the performance of a number of asset classes for the year to date and over the last ten years as at close of play on Monday 13 June.
+Below shows the performance of a number of asset classes for the last year and over five years as at close of play on Wednesday 25 January 2023.